The Carpal Solution is FDA registered and made in a FDA registered facility.

 What is the average carpal tunnel surgery recovery time?

-• Most patients (about 68%) find it difficult to do much, if any, activity for the first two to three weeks.
-They experience significant pain and swelling and some lingering symptoms of Carpal Tunnel.
+Most patients (about 68%) find it difficult to do much, if any, activity for the first 2-3 weeks.
+They experience significant pain, swelling, and some lingering symptoms of Carpal Tunnel.
 The worst symptoms of Carpal Tunnel usually go away immediately because one of the walls of the Carpal Tunnel, the transverse Carpal Ligament has been severed and must scar back together during the healing period.

-• What most people don’t realize, at this point, is that Carpal Tunnel Surgery is not a permanent fix for CTS.
-It is a reoccurring syndrome that comes back for over 90% of people even after a successful surgery.
+What most people don’t realize, at this point, is that Carpal Tunnel Surgery is not a permanent fix for CTS.
+It is a recurring syndrome that comes back for over 90% of people even after a successful surgery.
 CTS reoccurs for most within a period of between one year – up to ten years.
-Patients think everything hunky dory until the Carpal Tunnel Symptoms return.
+Patients think everything is hunky-dory until the Carpal Tunnel Symptoms return.

 Am I at risk for a longer recovery time?